MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ...rest of file
 ```
 - that's a lot, so let's break down just the engines property:

 ## the template engines
 - For Vision to work, you must give it at least one template engine
 - here is the simple way:

 ```
+js
 sever.views({
     engines: {
        pug:  require('pug'),
     }